b2jrock/cluster-api/docs/book/src/tasks/installation.md

 <h1>Warning</h1>

 [kind] is not designed for production use; it is intended for development and testing environments.
+The commands below require kind version 0.6.0 or greater.
 </aside>

 <aside class="note warning">